jpcca/pysaebm/README.md

     - In `results.json` reorder the biomarker according to their order rather than alphabetically ranked.
     - Modified `obtain_most_likely_order_dic` so that we assign stages for biomarkers that have the highest probabilities first.
     - In `results.json`, output the order associated with the highest total log likelihood.
 Also, calculate the kendall's tau and p values of it and the original order (if provided).
+- 2025-03-25 (V 0.8.1)
+    - In heatmap, reorder according to the order with highest log likelihood.
+Also, add the number just like (1).
+    - Able to add title detail to heatmaps and traceplots.
+    - Able to add `fname_prefix` in `run_ebm()`.

 ## Generate Random Data